buhtzz/spielwiese/team_roadmap.md

 Various people use _Back In Time_ via the terminal, for example, through an SSH shell on a headless server.
 There is an idea of creating a terminal user interface (TUI) or to enhance the existing command-line interface (CLI).
 See #254.
 The proposal of having a web frontend was rejected (#209).
-Of course separate projects offering a web fronted will be supported of course.
+Separate projects offering a web fronted will be supported of course.